Trusted WordPress tutorials, when you need them most.

 How to Add Expires Headers in WordPress (2 Methods)

-Expires headers are rules that let web browsers know whether to load a web page resource like images from the visitor’s browser cache or from your server.
-These can help improve the performance of your site.
+Expires headers are rules that tell web browsers whether to load page resources, like images, from the visitor’s browser cache or directly from your server.
+This can significantly enhance loading times and improve user experience.

 How to Add Expires Headers in WordPress